New Grading Model Overview- Updated

 The old way made teachers into checkers

-Teachers spent time grading stacks of assignments — never fully sure if the work was genuine — instead of spending that time actually teaching.
+Teachers spent time grading stacks of work instead of spending that time actually teaching.

 +